 • the benefit received by the other person has not been sold to a third party who did not know the previous transaction might not be valid.
 To escape the consequences of a contract, the other party should be notified of the intention not to be bound by the contract within a reasonable time.

-Some people with disabilities (temporary or long-term) are assisted by an administrator appointed by the Guardianship List of the Victorian Civil and Administrative Tribunal (VCAT).
+Some people with a mental impairment (temporary or long-term) are assisted by an administrator appointed by the Guardianship List of the Victorian Civil and Administrative Tribunal (VCAT).
 For more information about an administrator’s role, see Guardianship and medical treatment.
 People with disabilities who have an administrator appointed to act on their behalf are generally not free to enter into contracts, unless this is approved in writing by their administrator or by a VCAT order.

 The term “young person” refers to anyone under the age of 18 years (s 3 Age of Majority Act 1977 (Vic)).
 Young people are sometimes called minors or infants.